Narxim/Narxim-GAS-Example/README.md

 ### Ability System Component on the PlayerState (Player Only)
 ___
-<p>Having the Ability System Component on the PlayerState allows it's data to be persistent if you plan on deleting your player pawn during gameplay.
+<p>Having the Ability System Component on the PlayerState allows data to be persistent if you plan on deleting your player pawn during gameplay.
-This is also helpful if you Possess different pawns and still need a reference to the main character's stats and ability states.
+This is also helpful if you possess different pawns and still need a reference to the main character's stats and ability states.
-The main drawback of this setup is the need to increase the PlayerState's NetUpdateFrequency so that updates from the servers version arent too delayed, which usually isnt a problem at all.</P>
+The main drawback of this setup is the need to increase the PlayerState's NetUpdateFrequency so that updates from the servers version arent too delayed. - Which really isn't a problem at all.</P>

 ___